SniperAK/korean-ime-simple/Readme.md

 > Korean-ime-simple`s principle is simpple and not complex.

-- Assambled Korenn Unicode Rull
+- Assembled Korenn Unicode Rull
   - All Korean element character located in sequentially.
   - All of Korean is combined three method and that character is two of parts that called Jaeum, Moeum
-  - All Assambled Korean has rull that 3-dimensions for each syllable.
+  - All Assembled Korean has rull that 3-dimensions for each syllable.
-  - Can Disassambling assambled Korean string to elements.
+  - Can Disassambling assembled Korean string to elements.
-  - All syllables have own combination. ( code using named Assambled )
+  - All syllables have own combination. ( code using named Assembled )
     - First Syllables
       Normal Characters in Korean keyboard
       ```